-Effect of Condition: This condition resulted in the receipts apportioned, transfers out, disbursements, and the ending balance being inaccurately reported on County's initial financial statement.
-Additionally, the County's financial statement and notes to the financial statement were not completed in a timely manner.
+Effect of Condition: This condition resulted in beginning balance, receipts apportioned, transfers in and disbursements being inaccurately reported on County's initial financial statement.

 Recommendation: OSAI recommends the County design and implement policies and procedures to ensure the financial statement and applicable notes to the financial statement are reviewed for accuracy and completeness.
-Also, OSAI recommends the County design and implement policies and procedures to ensure the financial statement and applicable notes to the financial statement are presented to the Board of County Commissioners for approval and to OSAI for review within two months of the fiscal year end.